 An officer will visit the site and assess whether it is dangerous, and if so it will be cut within 10 working days.
 If the hedge is not cut within this time it has been judged as not dangerous or proving a hazard and will be cut on its normal schedule.

 Many hedgerows are protected by the Hedgerow Regulations 1997.
 Under these regulations it is against the law to remove or destroy certain hedgerows without permission from the local planning authority.
-For more information please visit the:
+More information can be found at Trees and hedgerows.

 Problem with high hedges